bearfact/calvin-and-hobbes/README.md

 * No babel - no build needed - fast dev loop
 * Bunyan - super great JSON formatted logging.
-* Boom - standard well formatted error messages.
+* Boom - standard well-formatted error messages.
 * Joi - Object schema validator for req params and job params.
 * dotenv - env variables in a single file.
 Accessed through process.env within the application.
 * RabbitMQ - for messaging and to task workers with a job.